-We hope you enjoy another guest blog post from electrical engineer Dough Smith.
+We hope you enjoy another guest blog post from electrical engineer Doug Smith.

 PCB Chassis Ground Connections